In an effort to ensure the health and safety of our community, this event has been postponed to September 21, 2020.

 Location: Ottawa Art Gallery, 50 Mackenzie King Bridge, Ottawa ON, K1N 0C5

 Whether you're an in-house design department of one or part of a creative team that spans multiple offices around the world, RGD's In-House Design Conference has much to offer you.
 Through workshops, presentations and networking opportunities, the conference is designed to enhance your skills, build your value to your team and provide you with tactics to advance the strategic role of design within your organization.

-Looking for further professional development?
-Josh Silverman is also offering a workshop on Thursday, April 23rd.
+Looking for more professional development?
+Josh Silverman is offering a workshop on September 22.

 As in-house designers, we are not limited.
 But often we feel limited and question our value.
-We lose sight of our talents, how much we accomplish, and what we are capable of offering to our workplace.
-It is crucial that we elevate both how we perceive in-house roles and how we present our roles to those we interact with at the office.
-And ultimately, it is up to us to clearly communicate the value of what we do in a way that is both empowering and authentic.
+We lose sight of our talents, how much we accomplish, and what we are capable of offering our workplace.
+It's crucial that we elevate both how we perceive in-house roles and how we present our roles to our coworkers and teams.
+Ultimately, it is up to us to clearly communicate the value of what we do in a way that is both empowering and authentic.

 In this talk, Alana will help you gain a new, positive perspective on the value you bring to the design community as an in-house designer.

 - Practical tips for building confidence